dart-lang/site-www/src/null-safety/migration-guide.md

 Because null safety has a stable API as of **TODO: beta SDK version**, you can publish new stable versions of your package before null safety is in a stable Dart SDK release.
-The pub.dev site will tag your new null safety version as a **preview**, as the following screenshot shows for version
+The pub.dev site tags your new null safety version as a **preview**, as the following screenshot shows for version
 `2.0.0` of `package:args`: